Arcadian Court

 Reopened in May 2012, the Arcadian Court is now a part of a larger event complex (which now includes the neighboring Arcadian Loft) called "Arcadian", which is operated by Oliver & Bonacini Events.
 The renovations were carried out by architecture firm DeSignum Design.
 The renovations have stripped back layers of walls and flooring that have been added over the years, reclaiming approximately 5 ft of the perimeter.
 The arches were also restored.
 Eight of the 16 grand arches in the mezzanine that were closed off in past renovations were reopened and the squared-off arches were restored.
 The renovations added 4 ft in height to the remaining eight.
 The Court is now 8086 ft2 with improved acoustics, new chandeliers that are a deconstructed take on the original Lalique crystal chandeliers and an opened-up mezzanine.

-The "Arcadian Court" name has been carried on as a brand name for other restaurants operated in Bay stores, though none are as opulent or exclusive as the Toronto original was.
+The "Arcadian Court" name carried on as a brand name for other restaurants operated in Bay stores, though none were as opulent or exclusive as the Toronto original was.
 The Arcadian Court also figures prominently in Margaret Atwood's novel The Blind Assassin, as the center of Toronto's high society to which Iris Chase Griffen is introduced.
-On November 18 2022, Trinity College at the University of Toronto hosted its 85th annual Saints Ball at the Arcadian Court, a prestigious philanthropic event that supports a different charitable cause every year.
+On November 18, 2022, Trinity College at the University of Toronto hosted its 85th annual Saints Ball at the Arcadian Court, a prestigious philanthropic event that supports a different charitable cause every year.